Leading Expert in Cybersecurity and Human Behavior

 The 7th Annual 930Gov Conference, hosted by the Digital Government Institute, Tuesday, August 20, 2019 at the Walter E. Washington Convention Center, Washington, DC.
 (Photo by Max Taylor)

-Dr. Vishwanath’s research on improving cyber resilience against online social engineering has been funded by the National Science Foundation.
-He has published close to 50 articles on technology users and cybersecurity issues and his research has been presented to principals at national security and law enforcement agencies around the world.
-He has also presented his work at leading global security conferences, multiple times by invitation at the US Senate/SSA and House, as well as four consecutive times at BlackHat.
+Dr. Vishwanath’s research, funded by the National Science Foundation, has led to nearly 50 publications on technology users and cybersecurity issues.
+His findings have been presented to key figures at national security and law enforcement agencies globally.
+Additionally, he has been a featured speaker at leading global security conferences, including multiple invited presentations at the US Senate/SSA and House, and four consecutive appearances at BlackHat.

 Dr. Vishwanath’s research marks many firsts that have shaped the scientific community’s understanding of cyber security: